awinml/st-pinecone-connection/README.md

 This project is a submission for the [Streamlit Connections Hackathon 2023](https://discuss.streamlit.io/t/connections-hackathon/47574).
 It delivers a Streamlit connector for the [Pinecone](https://www.pinecone.io/) vector database.

+The demo app can be viewed at: https://st-pinecone-connection.streamlit.app/

 ## Overview

 The Streamlit-Pinecone Connector enables developers to connect to a Pinecone database with the following Python code: